emp1211/magento2-blog/README.md

-# magento2-blog
+# Magento 2 Blog Extension

-Blog extension for Magento 2
+A Blog extension for Magento 2